“The trouble is, you think you have time.” – Buddha

 It’s a charming book, although the title has led many people to think that its contents are quotations from the Buddhist scriptures.
 In some cases that appears to be so, but most of the aphorisms seem to be Jack’s own thoughts.

-There is one simple thing wrong with you – you think you have plenty of time … If you don’t think your life is going to last forever, what are you waiting for ?
+There is one simple thing wrong with you – you think you have plenty of time … If you don’t think your life is going to last forever, what are you waiting for?
 Why the hesitation to change?
 You don’t have time for this display, you fool.
 This, whatever you’re doing now, may be your last act on earth.
 It may very well be your last battle.
 There is no power which could guarantee that you are going to live one more minute.

 So this another version of the “timeless” reminder that time is brief and that we should make good use of it.

-Shorn of this context, though, as it is in Buddha’s Little Instruction Book, I’ve often found this quote to be a little counter-productive.
-I knew what the quote was intending to say, but what is it we don’t have time for?
+Shorn of this context, though, as it is in Buddha’s Little Instruction Book, I’ve often thought that this quote might be a little counter-productive.
+I know what the quote was intending to say, but what is it we don’t have time for?
 The quote doesn’t say.
 I certainly hope I have time to get enlightened.
 Of course I don’t know how much time is available to me, but if I’m being told that I don’t, in fact, have time, then what’s the point?
 The quote’s intention is to point out that we don’t have time to waste, but not having time to waste is not the same thing as not having time.
 We do have time, or at least we have some time, and the question is how we’re going to use it.

 Shorn of its context, I think that this particular quote may be an example of what Daniel Dennett has called a “deepity.”
 Here’s an adaptation of Wikipedia’s account of that term: